beshu-tech/ror-sandbox/readme.md

 ### Quick start

 Sandbox comes pre-configured with some default settings, which enable you to start it out of the box.
 Here's how you can do it:
+1. Open terminal.
 1. Make sure that you have Docker and Docker Compose installed on your system.
-1. Open terminal.
+You can do that by executing `docker --version` and `docker-compose --version`.
+If both commands succeeds and return something like `Docker version x.y.z, build XXX` and `docker-compose version x.y.z, build XXX` it means you're good to go.
+If not, please go back to `Requirements` section where you can find links to instructions.
 1. Go to the root directory of the sandbox using `cd`.
 1. Execute `./run_elasticsearch_and_kibana.sh`.
 After a few seconds, or when you see the log message `Status changed from red to green - Ready` Elasticsearch and Kibana should be ready to use.
 1. Go to http://localhost:5601 URL to open Kibana's web UI.
 Default admin credentials are: